csuchico-cins467/CINS467-Course-Materials/Assignments/Project.md

   * Your project proposal should be titled with what you expect to call your app.
 * Project Members
   * You should make sure that you identify who all the members of the project team right below the project title.
-  * You're required to work in teams of 2-3 for the project unless otherwise approved.
+  * You're recommended to work in teams of 2 for the project, a team of three requires a significantly more involved project and approval.
+You can work individually.
 * Project Description
   * This should describe what your project is and what you expect it to accomplish.
 I would also highlight how you expect your app to use internet connectivity along with either location or the camera.